Neurobehavioral & Cognitive Disorders

 • Core symptoms of concussion in children are similar to adults, including abnormalities in physical, cognitive, emotional, or sleep domains; however, resolution of symptoms is often longer in children. | |

-• Management of pediatric concussion includes a brief period of physical and cognitive rest.
+• Management of pediatric concussion includes a brief period of physical and cognitive rest of no more than 48 hours.
 If involved in sports, immediate removal from play is essential followed by a supervised, gradual return to physical activity when cleared by a provider. | |

 • Assessment and management should be individualized in pediatric concussion. |